a-b-street/docs/book/src/user/new_city.md

 This only works in the [downloaded version](index.md), not on web.

 1. Click the map name in sandbox mode to change your location.
-2. Scroll down and click "import a new city"
+2. Click "import a new city"
 3. Follow the instructions.
 That's it!

 This may take a few minutes, depending on download speed.